moodle-an-hochschulen/moodle-local_staticpage/README.md

 Changes
 =======
-2014-01-31 - Extend valid URLs to alphanumeric characters (no numbers were allowed before) 2014-01-31 - Require login if Moodle is configured to force login - Credits to toby saunders 2014-01-31 - Check compatibility for Moodle 2.6, no functionality change
+2014-01-31 - Add description how to add blocks to static pages 2014-01-31 - Extend valid URLs to alphanumeric characters (no numbers were allowed before) 2014-01-31 - Require login if Moodle is configured to force login - Credits to toby saunders 2014-01-31 - Check compatibility for Moodle 2.6, no functionality change